NikunjZamwar/paratus-live/README.md

 3. Copy the localhost link that your command prompt shows you and you will be able to see the website.
 Preferably use an incognito window or a new google window to ensure cache and cookies do not interfere with the website.

-Note: You can also visit the deployed website paratusedu.com.
+Note: You can also visit the deployed website at: paratusedu.com.